 Impakter had the opportunity to have a pre-release viewing of the film Pot Luck: The Altered State of Colorado, by the British filmmaker Jane Wells.
 Jane, who is well known for her documentaries and films, has spent several years in Colorado where she had the possibility to see how cannabis’ legalization has affected people’s life.

 While the debate to make cannabis legal for recreational use is still going is several countries in Europe, including the UK, the situation in the US seems quite a paradox.
-In some states – for instance South Carolina, Idaho, or Alabama – it is fully illegal and you could go to jail for smoking or possessing marijuana.
-While in Colorado, marijuana possession has become a constitutional right.
+In some states – for instance South Carolina, Idaho, or Alabama – it is fully illegal and you could go to jail for smoking or possessing marijuana so what people tend to do is, they try to stick to product like IQOS Dubai.
+While in Colorado, they can smoke wax legally because marijuana possession has become a constitutional right.

 This film is an excellent opportunity to start debating about this topic: Colorado has seen an exceptional economic growth in the last couple of years because of cannabis and cannabis related businesses.
 What is the price to pay for all these?
 There are a lot of questions that this film tries to answer.
 Today we also have the opportunity to speak directly with Jane about this topic.
 Let’s see what she has to say…